 So first, let's address Lucy.
 Lucy was a member of a species that has been named Australopithecus afarensis.
-Of course, her name is only a nickname applied after her discovery, supposedly after the Beatles song that was on the radio at the time.
+Of course, 'Lucy' is only a nickname applied after her discovery, supposedly after the Beatles song that was on the radio at the time.

 DIK-1/1, aka Selam